What was the first search engine?

 Archie, which was short for file, was a program that regularly connected to the FTP servers on its list and created an index of the files on the server.
 Since processor time and bandwidth were still such a valuable commodity, Archie only checked for updates every month or so.
 At first, the index Archie built was supposed to be checked with the Unix grep command, but a better user interface was soon developed to allow easy searching of the index.
 Following Archie, several search engines sprung up to search for the similar Gopher protocol; two of the most famous are Jughead and Veronica.
 Archie was made relatively obsolete with the advent of the World Wide Web and subsequent search engines, but Archie servers still exist.

-See also What is an internet forum?
+See also What is video art?

 In 1993, shortly after the creation of the World Wide Web, Matthew Gray developed the World Wide Web Wanderer, which was the first robot on the web.
 World Wide Web Wanderer indexed all the websites that existed on the Internet by capturing their URLs, but did not track any actual content of the websites.
 The index associated with Wanderer, which was one of the first types of search engines, was called Wandex.